10 Times Fans Hilariously Mistook Celebrities for Other Celebrities

-It’s no secret we love celebrity doppelgangers.
+It’s no secret we love celebrity doppelgängers.
 But something we love even more is when those look-alikes happen to be other celebrities.
 Though their faces may be plastered on movie screens, billboards, and all over the Internet, some celebrities are not as recognizable as you think—or, on the flip side, so recognizable that even established stars themselves have been mistaken for them.

-Though getting compared to beauties like Selena Gomez and Eva Longoria is probably uber-flattering the first couple times, after a while, it likely gets old—especially when you’re trying to make a name for yourself in showbiz.
-Peek at all the times fans hilariously mistook celebrities for other celebrities, ahead.
+Though being compared to beauties like Selena Gomez and Eva Longoria is probably uber-flattering the first couple times, after a while, it likely gets old—especially when you’re trying to make a name for yourself in show biz.
+Ahead, take a peek at all the times fans hilariously mistook celebrities for other celebrities.

 Darren Kriss and Kit Harington